Category: Presentation Skills

 Is there a guarantee?

 If you actively participate in the first two weeks and don’t find value, I’ll refund your investment.
-I’m confident in the methodology — it’s the same approach that’s driven £250M+ in successful pitches.
+I’m confident in the methodology — it’s the same approach that has transformed how executives communicate under pressure.

 Why only 60 seats?